niart/fzj_vpr/readme.md

 C) run ```python generate_samples.py``` (or ```python generate_samples_4channel.py``` if you're working on 4-channel event frames) to generate a series of .npy files into ```fzj_vpr/dataset/```.
 Each .npy file contains a dictionary {data, label}.
 This will be the actual dataset for training and testing.
+If you need samples from the RGB frames for comparison, run ```python save_png.py```.
+This script preprocess the RGB frames in the same pipeline.

 #### 1. Setup environment:
 Use Anaconda to create a virtual environment `fzj_vpr' with ```conda env create -f env.yml```;